top of page

 Lucy Newton

 Lucy Newton holds a Bachelor of Science Degree (with Honours) in Applied Animal Behaviour and Welfare, and a Foundation Degree in Applied Animal Behaviour and Conservation.
 In university, Lucy became interested in human and animal interactions, and she would like to pursue a Master's degree in Human and Animal Interaction in the future.
-Lucy is keen to understand and develop strategies to improve the relationships held between humans and animals and hopes to research the impact of civet’s musk on the African palm civet (Nandina binotata) and African civet (Civettictis civetta)
+Lucy is keen to understand and develop strategies to improve the relationships held between humans and animals and hopes to research the impact of civet’s musk on the African palm civet (Nandina binotata) and African civet (Civettictis civetta).
+Lucy oversees the development of The Civet Project Foundation's "Night Roamers" citizen science project, a nocturnal small carnivore camera-trapping project run in partnership with Mankwe Wildlife Reserve in South Africa.

 When in the UK, Lucy is an Assistant Head Birdkeeper to a private estate that has over two hundred parrots including the Amazon parrot (Amazona), Conures (Aratinga solstitialis) and Illiger's macaw (Primolius maracana).